sourcegraph/handbook/content/people-ops/hiring/index.md

 ## Open positions

-The source-of-truth for our open positions is [our careers page](../../../company/careers.md) in the handbook.
+The source-of-truth for our open positions is [our careers page](https://boards.greenhouse.io/sourcegraph91)

 For job boards that we post to and are considering, [click here](job_boards.md)